 Projects are evaluated on a competitive basis.
 Letters of Inquiry and applications are reviewed by Panthera staff and Panthera’s Cat Advisory Council, and may be sent for external review.
 Projects are evaluated in terms of the:

 - Qualifications of the Principal Investigator

 The application process opens with a call for Letters of Inquiry (LOIs), due one month after the opening date.
 The LOI asks for the title and location of the proposed project, the target species, the project budget and the amount requested from Panthera, and an abstract of the project.
 Qualified students who submit LoIs for projects that appear to be a good fit for the program will be asked to submit a full application and supporting documents.
 Both LoIs and applications must be submitted though Panthera’s grant management system, Foundant.

 Grant application timeline

-- Invitations for full applications sent: March 1, 2014
+- Invitations for full applications sent out: early March and early August

 If you are seeking renewal for a previous grant, please contact us directly.